 - 1 international adventure

-While I developed my 3-2-1 plan for the 2017 calendar year, there is no rule that says you have to do the same.
+While I developed my 3-2-1 travel rule for the 2017 calendar year, there is no rule that says you have to do the same.
 You can start your “year” whenever you like.
 Today, for instance.
 Writing down your plans is a solid first step to making them a reality.

 Why Weekend Getaways